18F/handbook/_pages/about-us/teams/OA-operational-guidance/contract-file-management.md

 |**FROM:**|Alla Goldman Seiffert<br>Acting Director, (Assistant Commissioner) GSA TTS OA|
 |**DATE:**|Iterated on February 9, 2018|
 |**SUBJECT:**|Standard Operating Procedure (SOP) for GSA TTS OA Contract File Management|
 <br>

+*TTS OA aims to redefine the culture of government acquisition of information technology by bringing agile practices to government procurement and related service level policy.
+One of the principles of agile is to enable change management in a way that promotes continuous improvement.
+In keeping with this principle, this SOP is subject to change to keep TTS procurement practices current, applicable and in compliance at the Federal, Agency and Service levels.
+TTS OA will accomplish this by soliciting feedback in quarterly iterations and updating this SOP accordingly.*

 **1.0 Purpose:** The purpose of SOP TC-17-CS4-001 is to establish uniform requirements for TTS OA official contract file content, organization, and storage, while supplementing existing Federal Acquisition Regulation ([FAR Subpart 4.8](https://www.acquisition.gov/far/html/Subpart%204_8.html)) and General Services Administration Acquisition Manual ([GSAM Subpart 504.8](https://www.acquisition.gov/sites/default/files/current/gsam/html/Part504.html#wp1863182)).

 + **Iteration 1.1 Purpose:** Update SOP TC-17-CS4-001 to include a modification checklist.